This infrastructure was developed at Nexxen, where I’m currently employed.

 - Structure our

-s and GitOps deployments repository for scalability (utilizing thegit
+ApplicationSets and GitOps deployments repository for scalability (utilizing thegitgenerator). - Leverage

 I provided real examples, from two teams, Octo and Datamine2, to give you a better understanding of how we structure our deployments.